pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

-The <a href="https://github.com/pu2clr/VFO_BFO_OLED_ARDUINO/blob/master/source/si5351_vfobfo.ino"> Arduino program </a> has being documented in English and you can get more details about the Si5351A controls by reading the the <a href="https://github.com/pu2clr/VFO_BFO_OLED_ARDUINO/blob/master/source/si5351_vfobfo.ino"> si5351_vfobfo.ino file</a>.
+The <a href="https://github.com/pu2clr/VFO_BFO_OLED_ARDUINO/blob/master/source/si5351_vfobfo.ino"> Arduino program </a> has being documented in English and you can get more details about the Si5351A controls by reading the <a href="https://github.com/pu2clr/VFO_BFO_OLED_ARDUINO/blob/master/source/si5351_vfobfo.ino"> si5351_vfobfo.ino file</a>.

-The user can control the Si5351A by using three buttons and an encoder.
+The user can control the VFO and BFO  by using three buttons and an encoder.

-- The button **Band** changes the range of frequency.
-This project divides the range from 535KHz to 160MHz in 27 bands.
+- The button __Band__ changes the range of frequency.
+This project divides the VFO range (from 535KHz to 160MHz) in 27 bands.
 See band table below;
-- The button **Step** changes the increment and decrement step.
+- The button __Step__ changes the increment and decrement step.
 It can be 50Hz, 100Hz, 500Hz, 1KHz, 2.5KHz, 5KHz, 10KHz, 100KHz and 500KHz;
-- The button **VFO/BFO** switches from VFO to BFO and vice-versa.
-It allows the user to control the VFO or BFO by using the same **Encoder**;
+- The button __VFO/BFO__ switches from VFO to BFO and vice-versa.
+It allows the user to control the VFO or BFO by using the same __Encoder__;
-- The **Encoder** is used to increment or decrement the current frequency by using the step value as a reference.
+- The __Encoder__ is used to increment or decrement the current frequency by using the step value as a reference.